GeoscienceAustralia/dea-notebooks/README.rst

     **Author**: Claire Krause

-Heading levels in the Jupyter Notebooks
+Heading levels in Jupyter Notebooks
 =====================================================

 The code that publishes the notebooks to the website uses Heading levels to grab titles and set up hyperlinks. **Please only use heading level 1 (i.e. `#`) for the overall notebook title**.
 Headings throughout the notebook should use headinglevel two or below (i.e. ``##``).